muzkii/final-project-PBP-group-K7/README.md

 ## :busts_in_silhouette: Roles/Actors
 1. **Customer**
     - View canteen stalls, browse menus, search, and filter options.
     - Write and read reviews for stalls.
+    - Add their own favorite products to the favorite products page
 2. **Admin/Merchant**
     - Modify website content, including faculties, canteens, stalls, products, and reviews.
     - Access and manage all canteen stalls and administrative settings.